precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/manual.rst

    PWM Waveform Image.
 Click the image to enlarge.

 **Benefits of PWM in DC Operation** - Using PWM for speed control has several advantages, particularly in terms of smooth operation.
 Trains start and stop more gradually, and running at slow speeds becomes smoother and more consistent.
-This gives you better control over your locomotives, making your layout more enjoyable to operate, especially during more delicate maneuvers.
+This gives you better control over your locomotives, making your layout more enjoyable to operate, especially during more delicate manoeuvres.

 **Frequency of PWM in DC Operation** - PWM can use a variety of frequencies for the pulses it sends, and this can alter motor behaviour and noise etc. The default frequency used for the CSB1 is xxHz, but this can be varied using the virtual DCC functions 28-31 (check) to allow you to alter the frequency to better suit your loco's motor.
 This can of course be done during running from the throttle.